Kale-Ko/GIGHM/README.md

 # GIGHM

-GIGHM is a Java game engine based on GLFW library that supports both 2D and 3D rendering.
+GIGHM is a Java game engine built using GLFW that supports both 2D and 3D rendering.

 ## Features

 - Supports rendering scenes that contain game objects with custom transforms, meshes, and textures.
-- Contains an input listener system that can catch keys and buttons' presses, renders events, and supports getting mouse position and scroll events.
+- Contains an event system that can catch keys and button presses, render events, and an input system that supports getting mouse position and keys down.
-- Has an extendable component system for more easily writing custom logic for game objects with [complete documentation here](https://gighm.kaleko.ga/docs/)!.
+- Has an extendable component system for more easily writing custom logic for game objects with [complete documentation here](https://gighm.kaleko.ga/docs/).

 ## Setup